Table of Contents

 In the next step, we’ll go over how to create your raw product images.

-Creating your raw images
+Creating your raw images for commercial photography

 If you can capture the “raw” photos in a way that shows each product in enough detail and in its best light while also reducing the amount of post-production work required, it would be highly beneficial.